-Concern/Need/Want: Youth indicated that bullying is one of the biggest epidemics they face, which is leading to truancy, dropping-out of school, suicide attempts and substance abuse.
+Concern/Need/Want: Youth indicated that bullying is one of the biggest epidemics they face which is leading to truancy, dropping-out of school, suicide attempts and substance abuse.

-- Students have repeatedly reported bullying to school officials to only have it get worse - No system is place for parents and/or student to access or use to stop bullying - When reported, the bully and the person being bullied are not separated and no notification is made to parents about the situation, investigation or precautions that will be taken to protect the student being bullied - No follow-up with the student/s reporting the bullying - Lack of training or information being provided to parents and/or students on what bullying is and how to report it and stop it - Teachers target and bully students - School bus transportation is where bullies target their victims - Language barriers for parents and students to know their rights
+- Students have repeatedly reported bullying to school officials to only have it get worse - No system is place for parents and/or student to access or use to stop bullying - When reported, the bully and the person being bullied are not separated and no notification is made to parents about the situation, investigation or precautions that will be taken to protect the student being bullied - No follow-up with the student/s reporting the bullying - Lack of training or information being provided to parents and/or students on what bullying is and how to report it and stop it - Teachers target and bully students - School bus transportation is where bullies target their victims - Language Barriers

-- Conduct a student survey to determine the following: - o percentage of students who are bullied - o understand or know how to report bullying - o ways to feel safe - Focus on having student assemblies at all grade levels to talk about bullying - Create a support group for students who have been or are currently being bullied - Establish a 24hr, 7 days a week hotline, where students could report bullying - Provide current up-to-date training for teachers, principals and parents on all the steps of reporting the bullying, a system established for protecting the student and a follow-up process to inform the student being bullied of the actions or steps taken to stop the bullying incident. - Provide help for the bully - Have schools show anti-bullying movies.
-Maybe create an anti-bullying movie with local students to spread the message. - Have inspirational speakers talk to students about bullying - Adults need to listen to the kids!
+- Conduct a student survey to determine the following: - percentage of students who are bullied - understand or know how to report bullying - o feel safe - Focus on having student assemblies at all grade levels to talk about bullying - Create a support group for students who have been or are currently being bullied - Establish a 24hr, 7 days a week hotline, where students could report bullying - Provide current up-to-date training for teachers, principals and parents on all the steps of reporting the bullying, a system established for protecting the student and a follow-up process to inform the student being bullied of the actions or steps taken to stop the bullying incident. - Provide help for the bully - Have schools show anti-bullying movies.
+Maybe create an anti-bullying movie with local students to spread the message. - Have inspirational speakers talk to students about bullying - Adults listen